-By Kathleen Bunn with Heather Mundt – As a mom of two boys, I was fascinated to learn about Kathleen Bunn, a mom who has braved not one but three extended road trips with four boys, ages 15, 13, 11 and 9, in three years.
+By Kathleen Bunn with Heather Mundt – As a mom of two boys, I was fascinated to learn about Kathleen Bunn, a mom who has braved not one but three extended family road trips with four boys, ages 15, 13, 11 and 9, in three years.
 With a final goal to visit all 50 states, the first trip comprised 50 days through the Southwest U.S. Last year’s journey included 70 days across the Northwest U.S. And this year’s road trip?
 Ninety days across the Midwest and upper East Coast to cover the last of the Lower 48 (Alaska is slated for next year).

 So is the full-time blogger (Life With 4 Boys) and homeschool mom from Tallahassee, Fla., daring?
 Patient?
 Perhaps, even, insane?

 “You would not be the first to call me slightly crazy,” Bunn says.
 “My own family members call me that all the time.
 I think you have to be a little bit crazy to do something like this.”

 Of course she encounters typical road-trip problems: broken-down car, food poisoning for her on Mother’s Day, and sibling rivalries.
 But this time she also had her bankcard number stolen, she needed to get money wired to her New York destination, right around the time her car broke down a second time.

 “It was a rough week,” she says.
 But she persists, she says, because “I want to enjoy as much as I can with the kids before they leave me.”

 Now taking a break West Virginia, Bunn had time for an e-mail Q&A. The family will soon be heading north toward Washington D.C., wrapping up their epic tour in early August.